intel/compute-runtime/opencl/doc/FAQ.md

 See [README.md](https://github.com/intel/compute-runtime/blob/master/README.md).

-### Which platforms will receive OpenCL 2.2 support?

-Any platforms supporting OpenCL 2.1 are eligible for move to OpenCL 2.2.

 ### How can I enable OpenCL 2.1 on the Apollo Lake / Broxton platform?

 You can enable a higher version of OpenCL using the ForceOCLVersion debug flag.